 Next, create detail in the dead part of the trunk, so it is not just flat wood.
-Intricate detail can be added in a years time when the wood has fully dried.
+Intricate detail can be added in a year’s time when the wood has fully dried.

 Step 5: Remove small fibers

-In this step you need to use a wire brush to get rid of the small fibers of the wood.
+In this step, you need to use a wire brush to get rid of the small fibers of the wood.

 Step 6: Wood staining

 As a final step, you want to stain the wood.
-Use very dark brown stain.
+Use a very dark brown stain.
 Don’t worry, it won’t harm the tree.
 Since we made a hollow here, it will attract some of the water.
-Any rot that happens in the hole will not effect the live part of the tree.
+Any rot that happens in the hole will not affect the live part of the tree.

 Therefore, the trunk will not collapse.
-It is perfectly natural situation for this type of material.
+It is a perfectly natural situation for this type of material.
 Using a small brush apply one coat of dark brown stain.

-You can buy it at any home depot store.
+You can buy it at any Home Depot store.
 The staining might look severe right after application, but it will look much better after it dries out.

 This was a simple and quick fix.
 Now the tree looks much more interesting and inspiring.